Cora Health vs Henry Meds: the short answer

 Important compliance note on oral and sublingual compounded GLP-1s

 Oral tablet and sublingual formats for semaglutide and tirzepatide exist in the compounded-pharmacy market but have substantially less evidence behind them than the injectable formats.
-The clinical trials that established semaglutide’s efficacy (STEP 1: 14.9% mean weight loss, 68 weeks) and tirzepatide’s efficacy (SURMOUNT-1: 22.5% at 15mg, 72 weeks) studied subcutaneous injections of the FDA-approved products, not compounded oral or sublingual formats.
+Per the U.S. Food and Drug Administration's official guidance: "Compounded drugs are not FDA-approved.
+This means the FDA does not review these drugs to evaluate their safety, effectiveness, or quality before they are marketed."
+(Source: FDA — "Compounding and the FDA: Questions and Answers".)
+The clinical trials that established semaglutide's efficacy (STEP 1: 14.9% mean weight loss, 68 weeks) and tirzepatide's efficacy (SURMOUNT-1: 22.5% at 15mg, 72 weeks) studied subcutaneous injections of the FDA-approved products, not compounded oral or sublingual formats.
 The FDA has specifically noted that the safety and effectiveness of non-injectable compounded semaglutide formats have not been demonstrated.
 Any marketing claim that oral or sublingual compounded GLP-1s produce the same weight loss as injected brand-name products is not supported by published clinical data.
 Patients considering oral or sublingual compounded formats should discuss the evidence base thoroughly with their prescribing provider.

 Pharmacy transparency: named vs aggregated partners